 World Diabetes Day: The way people with diabetes eat can improve their health

-This is a learning process so don’t feel like you have to do everything all at once.
-When trying to cook healthier at home, people with diabetes have some food categories that are true allies.
+Preparing your food at home can allow you to choose healthier options and limit treats and indulgent foods to special occasions.
+Of course, this is a learning process and a journey so do not feel like you have to do everything all at once.
+When trying to cook healthier at home, some food categories are true allies.
 A great example is dietary fiber - found mainly in fruits, vegetables, whole grains and legumes.
 In people with diabetes, fiber — particularly soluble fiber — can slow the absorption of sugar and help improve blood sugar levels3.
-Be sure to include oats, peas, beans, apples, citrus fruits, carrots, barley and psyllium when preparing meals.
+Be sure to include, for example, source of fiber like oats, peas, beans, apples, citrus fruits, carrots, barley and physlum when preparing meals.